 All participating stations are a part of the network.

 There are no transient users.

-All of the radios used for packet to access the network are full-time-up radios dedicated to talking to a single particular neighbor node.
+Each and every radio used for packet to access the network is a full-time-up radio dedicated to talking to a single particular neighbor node.

 All links between node sites are point to point, from one node to one other node.